Available Services

 Data Acquisition

 This service is dedicated to projects where specific single molecule assays have been already established or, alternatively, should be combined with ‘assay development’ service as a simple ‘package’.
 Examples of experiments currently performed routinely by the unit: (i) detecting changes to DNA structure upon protein binding e.g., melting, looping, compaction; (ii) characterizing protein behaviour upon binding to DNA (diffusion, direct motion, interactions with other proteins).
-This service can be performed by the Facility Staff or by a trained User.
+This service can be performed by the NF staff or by a trained User.
 The training can be provided by the unit as part of this service.
 Full training typically requires 3-5 days.
-The User can spend up to 10 days at the Facility.
+The User can spend up to 10 days at the NF.
 The work can be split into two visits.
 Original data will be handed to the User as .h5 files.
-The unit will assist the User in accessing the files using Pylake.
-In case of kymographs, the Facillty Staff can provide a short training on existing tools such as Lakeview.
+The unit will assist the User in Accessing the files using Pylake.
+In case of kymographs, NF staff can provide a short training on existing tools such as Lakeview.

 Details: